• Skip to primary navigation

 Saskatoon to Edmonton by Other Options

-• Flights – As both cities are home to international airports, daily flights from Saskatoon to Edmonton are offered via Swoop, Air Canada, and WestJet.
-Currently, Swoop is the only airline offering nonstop flights for around $230 roundtrip while other airlines make a stop in Calgary and will cost around $345 round trip.
-Depending on your layover time, flying will take between 2 to 3 and a half hours.
+• Flights – As both cities are home to international airports, daily flights from Saskatoon to Edmonton are offered via Air Canada and WestJet.
+Currently, Westjet is the only airline offering nonstop flights.
+All other flights will make a stop in Calgary, and depending on your layover time, flying will take between 2 and 3 and a half hours.

 Saskatoon to Edmonton Road